narwhalacademy/zebra-crossing/README.md

     - Android: `Settings → Battery → Battery usage`
     - Android: `Settings → Network and interent → SIMs → App data usage`
     - Android: `Settings → Network and interent → Internet → Non-operator data usage`
+  - If you are on an iPhone:
+    - See if you can go to `Settings → General → Profiles`, and if it’s available, look for anything you don’t recognize.
+    - In Safari, enter the URL `videos://`.
+This should ask you to open the TV app if it’s working.
+Cancel that, and then type in a new URL `cydia://`.
+It should say “Safari cannot open the page because the address is invalid.”

 - **Download third-party apps to help you analyze the data streams going in and out of your device:**
   - macOS:
     - [Radio Silence](https://radiosilenceapp.com/)